-For this is the story that we have made our story.
+We have made this story our story.
 We tell it anew each year so that in the days between the telling we might draw from it the faith and strength and hope we need for living.

 We tell it anew each year because each year we come to it as new people transformed by where we have been, what we have attempted, how we have loved.